bennycheung/bennycheung.github.io/_posts/2020-08-21-dempster-shafer-theory-for-classification.md

 One can build mass functions that are as simple or as complex as desired, and Dempster's rule of Combination can be applied many times using different strategies.
 This is a distinct advantage in that it allows the creation of systems tailored towards a given problem domain, but it may be argued that it is also a disadvantage, since it does not permit the generalization of results to all domains.

-Both theoretical and practical advantage of D-S have been reiterated in many D-S applications.
+Both theoretical and practical advantages of D-S has been reiterated in many D-S applications.
 D-S does not require a priori knowledge (data labels), making it suitable for unsupervised classification - possibly classifying previously unseen information, for example, if the aim is to detect previously unseen network attacks in computer systems.
 Furthermore, a value for ignorance can be modelled, providing information on the uncertainty of an observation.

 ## <a name='References'></a> References
 ### Video Tutorial